 One of the most fatal ways to restrict the growth and profitability of a private medical practice or indeed any business is a failure to communicate.

-Over the years I’ve enjoyed excellent relationships with clients – my original client for example is STILL a client.
-His practise has grown and it is still growing.
+Over the years I’ve enjoyed excellent relationships with clients – my original client, for example, is STILL a client.
+His practice has grown and it is still growing.
 Another client saw around 6 patients a month when we started working together in 2012; now he sees around 50.
-In both cases MHM is used as the mailing address for correspondence from insurance companies and from patients.
+In both cases, MHM is used as the mailing address for correspondence from insurance companies and from patients.
 Most of the time a client doesn’t need to see them anyway.
 They just need to know any issues – shortfalls or excess for example – have been sorted and they either have been or are being paid.

 Other clients though have not shown such growth.
 Indeed I have struggled to get their invoices paid quickly, shortfalls and excess under control and self-funders are problematic also.

 This is down to one reason and one reason alone.

 Clearly, in the first example, the benefits of a clean and robust working process are beneficial.
 Included in such process is the weekly client’s report I send out.

 For example, I have one client who is always complaining his cash flow comes in peaks and troughs.
 It will do if I only get the clinic lists intermittently and I only receive notifications of payments from him intermittently also.
 Other important pieces of correspondence are also only sent to me on an ad-hoc basis.
 The reason cited for this is that the client simply does not have the time to communicate.
 I have to say 99% of the time I agree.
 He should be busy seeing patients or in theatre rather than talking to me.

 In the nicest possible way, I’m actually not bothered if a client talks to me or not.
 In other words, this is not a personal gripe from me regarding a failure to communicate; far from it.
 I’ll react to the information supplied to me usually the same day it arrives.

 But if the information doesn’t arrive, I have nothing to react to.